movie was filmed in the Summer of 2014;

 of "STONEWALL" was on September

-at the Pacific Design Center at the Silver Screen Theatre
+at the Pacific Design Center in the Silver Screen Theatre

 in West Hollywood, Los Angeles, California, U.S.A.